Rise - Jobs, Careers, Inspiration

 Second interviews are more in-depth than first interviews.
 You not only need to be consistent with your answers from the first interview, but you also need to elaborate and be as detail-oriented as possible with your answers.

-These second interview tips will help you prepare for your second, third, and fourth interviews.
+These easy to follow tips will help you prepare for your second, third, and fourth interviews.

 The more knowledge you possess of what to expect during your second interview, the stronger you’ll perform.
 You can expect to revisit questions from your first interview, offer more specific answers, and possibly even interview with more than one person.